How to make real beer

 Such beverages were crude compared to modern standards and, served in vast jugs, they were drunk through reed straws as the beer in the jug was still fermenting.

 For many homebrewers, it’s the cost.
-Back in January, the average cost of a pub pint rose above £3 for the first time.
+Back in January, the average cost of a pub pint rose above £3 for the first time, in many areas of the country it is much higher still.
 I can brew beer for 40p a pint.
 A no-brainer.

 Secondly, I’d say flavour.
 When I was younger I used to drink supermarket lager and I had long-assumed that lager tasted better than ale and it was (and is) incredibly cheap – you pay more for bottled water.